A tree-based model for addressing sparsity and taxa covariance in microbiome compositional count data: Methods

+We will first briefly review two most widely used classes of generative models for OTU counts, namely log-ratio normal (LN) and Dirichlet-multinomial (DM) models.
+They inspire our new model to be introduced later.
+We start by introducing some basic notation that will be used throughout the paper.
 Suppose there are $n$ samples and a total of $K$ OTUs, denoted by $u_1,u_2,\ldots,u_K$.
 The OTU table is an $n\times K$ matrix, whose $i$th row represents the OTU counts in sample $i$ and the $(i,j)$-th element represents the count of OTU $j$ in that sample.
 Let $\mathcal{T}=\mathcal{T(I,U;E)}$ be a rooted full binary phylogenetic tree over the $K$ OTUs, where $\mathcal{I,U,E}$ denote the set of interior nodes, leaves, and edges respectively.
-Formally, we can represent each node $A$ in the phylogenetic tree by the set of its descendent OTUs.
+Formally, we can represent each node $A$ in the phylogenetic tree by the set of its descendant OTUs.
 Specifically, for a leaf node $A\in\mathcal{U}$, which by definition contains only a single OTU $u$, we let $A=\{u\}$.
 Then the interior nodes can be defined iteratively from leaf to root.
 That is, for $A\in \mathcal{I}$ with two children nodes $A_l$ and $A_r$, we simply have $A=A_l\bigcup A_r$.
 Figure~\ref{fig:phy_tree} shows an example of a node $A$ containing four OTUs, $\{u_1,u_2,u_3,u_4\}$.

 Suppose $\boldsymbol X=(X_1,\cdots,X_K)'$ is the OTU counts for a sample, and $N=\sum_{j=1}^K X_{j}$ is the total number of OTU counts.
 A natural sampling model for the OTU counts given the total count $N$ is the multinomial model